 Even if you only use your garage for storage, freezing winter temperatures can infiltrate your garage and affect your belongings, such as your car.
 Colder temperatures can ruin your car’s battery, thicken its fluids, cause low tire air pressure and lead to unreliable wiring and spark plugs.
 Plus, if you often work or do any recreational activity in your garage, it needs to be habitable, and freezing temps can quickly make it unbearable.
 Garages act as a nice buffer as far as temperature goes from the outdoors to inside your home.
 Garages should be warmer than outside, and, though they may not always be as warm as your home indoors, you should be able to go from your home to your garage to grab something without having to put on all your winter layers.

-You can also explore various heater options for your garage.
+You can also explore various heater options to your garage warm during the winter months.
 Think about the amount of space you have in your garage and shop around accordingly.
 If you’re scarce on space, you may even want to consider a wall-mounted heater.
 Mounted electric heaters are easier to install than a forced-air heating system, so you may be able to install it on your own.
 However, you could also go with a forced air heater or convection heater.
 For convenience, a portable space heater or propane heater could work best since they come in various sizes, making it easy to find one that works for your space and meets your heating needs.
 Unit heaters are also compact and relatively simple to install, and you can choose to run it on electricity or gas.
 You may opt to put in a mini-split heat pump to save even more energy.

 Other Ways to Keep Garage Cool in the Summer